-If this happens, avoid yelping like you’re hurt, as your pup may continue or intensify the aggressive behaviour.
+If this happens, avoid yelping like you’re hurt, as your pup may continue or intensify the aggressive behavior.
 Instead, remain calm and unemotional and hold your pup firmly without constriction until they quieten.
-If this behaviour persists or worsens, contact a qualified trainer as this is not something a puppy will simply outgrow.
+If this behavior persists or worsens, contact a qualified puppy trainer as this is not something a puppy will simply outgrow.

-Important: Under no circumstances should you strike or hurt your puppy when they are exhibiting this or any other negative behaviour.
+Important: Under no circumstances should you strike or hurt your puppy when they are exhibiting this or any other negative behavior.

 Next steps if you need help training your pup